spalberg/rescala-lang.github.io/relatedProjects.md

 # [Distributed REScala](../distributed/)

+Distributed REScala is the first language to bring Reactive Programming to the distributed setting.
+Its propagation algorithm SID-UP ensures glitch freedom in (distributed) value updates.

 # [Debugging Reactive Programming](https://guidosalva.github.io/reactive-inspector/)

 ![RSS Reader](images/highlight-dependencies-children.png){: width="480"}
 The reactive style requires a paradigm shift in the concepts needed for debugging.
 Traditional debugging has been conceived for imperative languages while reactive programming is declarative.
-Reactive Inspector is a debugger for reactive programs integrated with the Eclipse Scala IDE that allowas to debug sofware in the reactive style.
+Reactive Inspector is a debugger for reactive programs integrated with the Eclipse Scala IDE that allows to debug software in the reactive style.

 [Reactive Inspector](https://guidosalva.github.io/reactive-inspector/)
  provides a nuber of features which support developer in the process of debugging reactive programs, including visualizing reactive trees, back-in-time debugging, interactive queries of the graph, node breackpoiting and profiling.

 # [Case studies](./studies/)

+A portfolio of case studies that compare various design solutions including REScala, event-only implementations, signal-only implementations and callback-based versions.

 # [The RESwing GUI Library](../reswing/)

+A GUI library based on the Swing Java library which provides bindings for REScala i.e., the widgets expose reactive abstractions (signals and events) to the rest of the application.

 # [Reactive Datastructures](../datastructures/)

+A library of data structures base on REScala which enforce data dependencies among containers in the style of view maintenance in databases.